HIGHLIGHTS-Australian Open 2023: Day eight on Monday | Sports-Games

 1109 SABALENKA, BENCIC ON COURT FOR FOURTH-ROUND CLASH Aryna Sabalenka and Belinda Bencic got their fourth-round clash underway as scheduled under sunny skies at Rod Laver Arena, kicking off day eight of the championships.

-The temperature was 22 degrees Celsius (71.6 Fahrenheit) with a high of 26 forecast.
+The temperature was 22 Celsius (71.6 Fahrenheit) with a high of 26 forecast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)